Standard-Unix-Notes/unix-notes/README.md

 Currently the *notes* application at the initial release v1.0 only supports GnuPG encryption.
-I hope to include PIV based encryption keys in a future release by making the encryption and decryption code autodetect from the 'config' file.
+I hope to include PIV based encryption keys in a future release by making the encryption and decryption code auto detect from the 'config' file.

 Please let me know if you will find this useful.